Can there be chaos in a perfect universe?

 We live in a perfect universe

-Here is a beautiful story which can remind us that we do not see all there is to see in this world.
+Here is a beautiful story that can remind us that we do not see all there is to see in this world.
 If we could oversee all from a higher perspective we would realize that we live in a perfect universe.

-The Broken Pot
+The Broken Pot Story

 A water bearer in India had two large pots, each hung on an end of a pole which he carried across his neck.
 One of the pots had a crack in it, and while the other pot was perfect and always delivered a full portion of water.
 At the end of the long walk from the stream to the master’s house, the cracked pot arrived only half full.

 For a full two years, this went on daily, with the bearer delivering only one and a half pots full of water in his master’s house.
 Of course, the perfect pot was proud of its accomplishments, perfect to the end for which it was made.
 But the poor cracked pot was ashamed of its own imperfection and miserable that it was able to accomplish only half of what it had been made to do.
 After two years of what it perceived to be a bitter failure, it spoke to the water bearer one day by the stream.